cp, mv and rm Commands

 Copying Directory Contents Only

-To copy only the contents of a directory (not the directory itself):
+To copy only the contents of a directory (not the directory itself) into another folder:

 The mv Command (Move/Rename)